hlabas/googleful/README.md

-This project allows you to fetch and edit content hosted on Contentful from within a Google spreadsheet.
+This sample shows how to use a task runner and command line tools to develop Apps Script projects.
+There are quite a few setup steps, but they do mimic some typical one-time tasks you'd be doing in any given development project.

-### Requirements
+### Getting started

+This sample uses the community project [node-google-apps-script](https://www.npmjs.com/package/node-google-apps-script).
+Before working with the sample, perform the following steps:

 1. run `npm install -g node-google-apps-script` to install it globally.
 This will allow you to run a few of the steps below from the command line.
 2. Go through the [configuration and authorization steps](https://www.npmjs.com/package/node-google-apps-script).
 2. Run `npm install -g gulp` if you do not already have the [gulp](http://gulpjs.com/) task runner installed globally.
-3. Clone this repository, `cd googleful`, and run `npm install`.
+3. Clone this repository, `cd google-apps-script-samples/import_export_development`, and run `npm install`.
 This will set up all of the local dependencies for the project.

-### Setting up a development environment
+### Demonstrating the developer flow
+To get the initial setup working for you, perform the following steps.
+In a real project, each developer would perform these steps, so that they can do development in isolation from other developers:

 1. Create a [new Google Spreadsheet](https://docs.google.com/spreadsheets/create), and copy the ID of the file.
 The file ID is found in the URL to the spreadsheet: docs.google.com/spreadsheets/d/***DRIVE_FILE_ID***/edit#gid=123